googleapis/google-cloud-node/packages/google-cloud-managedkafka/README.md

-Apache Kafka for BigQuery API client for Node.js
+Managed Service for Apache Kafka API client for Node.js

 A comprehensive list of changes in each version may be found in [the CHANGELOG](https://github.com/googleapis/google-cloud-node/tree/main/packages/google-cloud-managedkafka/CHANGELOG.md).

-* [Apache Kafka for BigQuery API Node.js Client API Reference][client-docs]
+* [Managed Service for Apache Kafka API Node.js Client API Reference][client-docs]
-* [Apache Kafka for BigQuery API Documentation][product-docs]
+* [Managed Service for Apache Kafka API Documentation][product-docs]
 * [github.com/googleapis/google-cloud-node/packages/google-cloud-managedkafka](https://github.com/googleapis/google-cloud-node/tree/main/packages/google-cloud-managedkafka)

 Read more about the client libraries for Cloud APIs, including the older